-C&T 4132 Language and teaching in the Primary
+C&T 4132 Language and teaching in the primary reading/writing classroom

 Professors Calkins, Siegel, and Souto-Manning.
 Permission required.
 Examines principles of literacy learning in young children and introduces theories, practices, and materials for teaching reading/writing in primary grades in diverse settings.